benisde/customer_shopping_habits/README.md

 # Movie Recommendation and ROI models analysis

-This represents an AI tool that is a content-based filtering method for movie recommendations to suggest movies to users based on the movies' content and the users' preferences.
+Our goal was to develop an AI tool that is a content-based filtering method for movie recommendations to suggest movies to users based on the movies' content and the users' preferences.

 The system analyzes the content of the movies, such as their genre, keywords, the mood of the users, and cult classics per genre, and uses this information to determine which films are similar to each other.